 Lately wood is being the protagonist in many projects around the world.
 In the Mediterranean area wood is used as a structural element but it is also used in decorative applications and increasingly also in exterior.
 There are still many doubts and, also quite a bit of ignorance regarding the durability, maintenance, and treatments for exterior claddings in the Mediterranean climate.
-In next Lunawood’s newsletters we want to clarify some doubts about this topic.

 Photo: CA L’AMO by Marià Castelló Martínez

 Aging and natural deterioration of thermally modified wood